Yandex Cloud

 2.2.
 Export the data from AppMetrica2.2.
 Export the data from AppMetrica

-To set up the connection and export data from your app, see Export data to Yandex Cloud.
+To set up the connection and export data from your app, see the guide in Exporting data in Yandex Cloud.

 2.3.
 ClickHouse®.
-Get the cluster IP address2.3.
+Get the cluster address2.3.
 ClickHouse®.
-Get the cluster IP address
+Get the cluster address

-1. Go to the ClickHouse® appmetrica_analysis cluster that you created in step 1.1.
-Wait until the cluster status changes to Alive.
+1. Go to the appmetrica_analysis ClickHouse® cluster you created in step 1.1.
+Wait for the cluster status to change to Alive.
 Then open the cluster by clicking it.

 image